niruca6/nicomitimer/README.en.md

 The gray text in the center is the input field.
 Enter the time you want here and click [▶︎] (or Enter) to start.
 Click [❙ ❙] to pause, [▶︎] to resume, and [✖︎] to cancel the timer.

 ### 2-2.
-Options
+Preferences
 - Volume: Adjusts the volume of alarm.
 Please DON'T set the volume above 20%.
 The too loud sounds may damage your hearing.
 - Auto-stop timer: Stop the timer automatically when it finishes.
 The alarm will ring only once.
+- (🔔Bell icon): Toggles mute.
+A bell with a slash means the alarm is muted.

 ### 2-3.
-Key Controlls
+Key Controls
 - Esc: Clears your inputs.
-(Doesn't reset while the timer is running.)
 - Space: Pauses / Resumes the timer.
 - Enter: Starts the timer with the inputed time.
+- M: Toggles mute.
-- Any keys: Stops the alarm while it is ringing.
+- Any key: Stops the alarm while it is ringing.
+This action takes precedence over other controls and does not overlap.

 ### 2-4.
 Recommended Environment, Other
 - Recommended OS: MacOS, Windows(Although iOS and Android can run the timer, it will pause if you leave the tab.)